an Impero survey reveals why blocking isn’t the answer to internet safety in schools

 how to adopt a monitored approach to e-safety in schools

 The key to e-safety in schools lies in both monitoring and education.
-Young people are more tech-savvy than ever, but educating students about the dangers, the risks, and what is deemed as acceptable – or unacceptable – behaviour online is vital.
-Adopting a monitored approach to e-safety helps schools to recognise misuse as it occurs, so action can be taken when required.
+Young people are more tech-savvy than ever, but educating students about the dangers, the risks, and what is deemed as acceptable – or unacceptable – behavior online is vital.
+Adopting a monitored approach to e-safety helps schools to recognize misuse as it occurs, so action can be taken when required.

 Questions around cyberbullying and trolling were also put to the students, revealing that thirty-five per cent have been bullied, made fun of, or ‘trolled’ online.
 It can be difficult for young people to voice their concerns, particularly when they are a victim of abuse; vulnerable young people often feel isolated and unable to speak out.
 Providing an anonymous method of disclosure, such as Impero Education Pro’s Confide system, gives those students a voice.
 Available in the latest version of Impero Education Pro, the Confide system enables students to report a bullying concern, either about themselves or another pupil, with a member of staff.